Jolly Cola: History

-Following World War II, many countries in the world viewed Coca-Cola as synonymous with the US and an American life-style, and as the US developed and increased its influence on society, so did Coca-Cola.
-In the meantime, the Danish population still had to wait until 1959, before they could buy a bottle of Coca-Cola.
+Following World War II, many countries in the world viewed Coca-Cola as synonymous with the US and an American lifestyle, and as the US developed and increased its influence on society, so did Coca-Cola.
+In the meantime, the Danish population still had to wait until 1959 before they could buy a bottle of Coca-Cola.

-Coca-Cola had been marketed with moderate success from the middle of the 1930s, but then came a war, followed by rationing of sugar and finally a special tax on cola, which made the soft drink just as expensive as a beer, and therefore kept it out of the Danish market.
+Coca-Cola had been marketed with moderate success from the middle of the 1930s.
+However, the start of World War II was followed by both the rationing of sugar as well as a special tax on cola.
+This made Coca-Cola just as expensive as a beer, and kept the soft drink brand out of the Danish market.
 The taxation came as a result of skilled lobbyism, carried out by breweries and producers of mineral water – and it worked as intended.

 Following the implementation of the tax in 1953, only 10,000 litres of cola soft drinks were sold in Denmark a year, primarily produced by minor Danish producers of mineral water, avoiding the competition from the American giant.
 However, the opposition against the taxation grew, and by the end of the 1950s it was only the communists and conservative powers in Danish politics, which had close connections to the brewing industry, that wanted a prohibitive surtax on what a member of the Danish Communist Party called “a bitter cup”.

 An outline of the first Jolly advertisement.

 When the Danish producers finally realised that they could not keep Coca-Cola out of the Danish market anymore, they quickly changed their strategy.
 In January 1959 18 breweries and producers of mineral water went together to form ‘Dansk Coladrik A/S’.
 This initiative was instigated by Carlsberg and Tuborg so as to produce an original Danish cola that was to be sold nationwide.
 The soft drink was named Jolly Cola and was an all-out copy product.
 This regarded not only the taste, but also the organisation behind the product, which completely resembled Coca-Cola, especially in terms of having a strong and centralised control of quality and marketing, combined with local bottling departments.
 Suddenly, the strategy seemed to be that if you could not get rid of Coca-Cola, the least you could do was to ensure that the Danish population drank Danish produced cola.
 To a great extent, this was a success, and when the taxation was removed and ‘the great Danish cola war’ broke out in July 1959, Jolly Cola actually conquered a significant part of the new market.